hicksjduk/countdown-haskell/README.md

 * Each player in turn declares the value of the answer they wish to submit.
 * Starting with the player(s) whose declaration is closest to the target, the players' answers are revealed.
 In order for a player's answer to be valid, their declared value must differ from the target number by not more than ten, and their answer must be a valid expression whose value is equal to their declared value.
-* The player or players who submit valid answers which are closest to the target number score points.
+* The player or players who submit valid answers that are closest to the target number score points.
 10 points are scored for an answer whose value is exactly equal to the target; 7 for one that differs from the target by between 1 and 5 inclusive; and 5 for one that differs from the target by between 6 and 10 inclusive.
 If no player submits a valid answer, nobody scores any points.